Some structure theorems for Weingarten surfaces: The case of linear Weingarten surfaces

 Regarding the terms appearing in the sum, observe, as in the proof of Lemma \ref{lemmamassadelaunay}, that the quantity

 is homotopically invariant.
 That is, for each non-trivial loop $\Gamma$ homotopic to\,$\partial D_i$ and each compact surface \(K\) with $\partial K\equiv \Gamma$, it holds:

 where \(n_K\) is the normal to \(K\) and $\nu_\Gamma$ is the conormal to $\Gamma$, pointing accordingly to\,\(n_i\),\,\(\nu_i\) respectively.
 Now, consider a positive end.
-By Theorem \ref{geometricconvergence}, we have that the annular ends of a linear (special) Weingarten surface converge geometrically to a rotational Weingarten surface.
+By Theorem \ref{geometricconvergence}, we have that such an annular end converges geometrically to a W-Delaunay.
 Thus, by choosing $\Gamma$ higher and higher, we get that \eqref{equationquantity} must equal the analogous quantity computed on the W-Delaunay surface that the end converges to.
 Lemma \ref{lemmamassadelaunay} then implies that it is equal to \(\pi(R_ir_i+b)\), where \(R_i\) and \(r_i\) are the big and small radii of the W-Delaunay to which the end converge.
 For a negative end, we get a negative sign since the orientation of \(n_i\) and \(\nu_i\) is the opposite.
 Thus, \eqref{balancing1} becomes:

 By comparing \eqref{equationflux1} with \eqref{equationflux3} we now get a contradiction:

 since, by \eqref{equationbalance}, we have that the term on the right-hand side is non-positive.
 Thus, when \(M\) is not contained in \(\R^3_+\), we get that \(M_+\) must intersect $\mathcal{H}\setminus\bar{D}$.